Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Authorized identifiers:

-List of model file identifiers (IDFs) governed by the same transfer authorizations or denials (user-defined in the CFTAUTH command).
+List of model file identifiers (IDFs) governed by the same transfer authorizations or denials (user- defined in the CFTAUTH command).

 <span id="Availability_for_the_monitor_"></span>